Testing Lepton Flavor Universality with Pion, Kaon, Tau, and Beta Decays: Beyond the SM (BSM) Analysis

 \subsubsection{Vector-like Leptons}

-Vector-like leptons (VLL) affect $W-\ell-\nu$ coupling via their mixing with SM leptons and are EW symmetry breaking.
+Vector-like leptons (VLL), such as right-handed neutrinos~\cite{Lee:1977tib}, affect $W-\ell-\nu$ coupling via their mixing with SM leptons and are EW symmetry breaking.
 There are 5 representations of vector-like leptons that can couple to SM leptons and the Higgs and mix with the former after EW symmetry breaking.
 These are represented as

 which result in the following Wilson coefficients

 where $\lambda$ are the couplings of the VLLs to the SM leptons and the Higgs doublet (see Ref.~\cite{Crivellin:2020ebi} for details).
 Note that only $C_{\phi \ell}^{(3)}$ generates a charged current and affects our LFUV observables while the other coefficients enter $Z\ell\ell$ and $Z\nu\nu$ couplings entering the global EW fit~\cite{delAguila:2008pw}.
 While for $C_{\phi \ell}^{(3)}$ we can apply the bounds from the previous subsection, in order to take into account all effects, a global fit is necessary for which we refer the reader to Ref.~\cite{Crivellin:2020ebi}.